Tom Campbell Black: The Ernst Udet Rescue

+A reference to this act is also found in Ernst Udet's memoir, Ace of the Iron Cross:

+"The heat is unbearable, the brain dehydrated.
+Slowly, a dull despair takes hold.
+A sick friend, no food, and the unfriendly natives."

 The London to Melbourne Centenary Air Race

 de Havilland DH.88 Comet racer G-ACSS, Grosvenor House, flown by Tom Campbell Black.

 DeHavilland DH.88 Comet, "Grosvenor House" G-ACSS, in Martin Place, Sydney 12 November 1934.

 In 1934, Campbell Black and C. W. A. Scott were entered in the London to Melbourne Air Race, officially known as the "MacRobertson Air Race".
 Recorded as Captain T. Campbell Black in the starters list for the race, Campbell Black and C. W. A. Scott won the "Speed Section" of the race in an extraordinary time of 71 hours, and won the First Place Prize of 10,000 pounds.
 They also won the "Handicap Section" but the race rules didn't allow them to win the two sections.
 Black and Scott were awarded "The Britannia Trophy" and a gold medal by the Royal Aero Club, England, presented "For the British Aviator or Aviators accomplishing the most meritorious performance in aviation during the previous year."